 - Compliance Investigations: $2,000

-Road Patrol Overtime: Up to 16 hours per week at a rate of one and one-half the member’s hourly salary.
+Road Patrol Overtime: Optional overtime programs available to work at a rate of one and one-half the member’s hourly salary.

 Court Overtime: Minimum of 2.50 hours of pay at a rate of one and one-half the member’s hourly salary.